gavanderhoorn/rep/rep-xxxx.rst

 Whenever specific configurations require this other links may be used, but such deviations should be well justified and well documented (suitable candidates include the 6th or 7th link of industrial serial manipulators).

 ``tool0`` must not be changed - neither its location nor its orientation.
-Instead, application-specific tool frames should be added as siblings of ``tool0`` (or could be defined in EEF subhierarchies) and should be named appropriately (see `Application-Specific Tool Frames`_).
+Instead, application-specific tool frames should be added as siblings of ``tool0`` (or could be defined in EEF sub-hierarchies) and should be named appropriately (see `Application-Specific Tool Frames`_).

 ``tool0`` shall not have any geometry associated with it.